gpbl/react-day-picker/website/docs/api/variables/daypickercontext.md

 • `Const` **DayPickerContext**: *Context*<undefined \| [*DayPickerContextValue*](../interfaces/daypickercontextvalue.md)\>

-The DayPickerContext is a context to share props and settings within the internal components.
+This context shares props and settings within the internal components.
 It set the defaults values, parses some props, and perform one-time calculation required to render the days.